SpaceView/SpaceCapture/Readme.md

 It can record microphone or speaker voice for your system.

 It supports MP3, AAC and wave formats.
-Please star and email me if you need it, SpaceSoftwares@hotmail.com
+Please email me if you need it, SpaceSoftwares@hotmail.com